daviddserb/presidential-elections/README.md

 # PresidentialElections

-Presidential Elections it’s a project about elections and voting.
-You need to make an account in order to use it.

-If the admin started the elections, you can:

-1. Run for president.

-2. See all the presidential candidates from the current election and how many votes each candidate has.
-You can vote only once a day, except for yourself.

-3. Check all your votes history from every election.

-Pop-up messages will appear after every action to let the user know what happened.
+Presidential Elections is a web application designed to empower users to participate as presidential candidates.
+The application encompasses a range of features that empower administrators to initiate elections, facilitating users in their pursuit of the presidency while ensuring eligibility in the voting process.

+Furthermore, the application establishes a comprehensive vote tracking system, enabling users to submit a single vote per day, with the exception of self-votes.
+This mechanism ensures a fair and transparent electoral process.

+Additionally, users are provided with the capability to review their complete voting history, and also the winner of each presidential election from every campaign

-I used: Node.js, Express.js, JavaScript, SQL, and HTML/CSS with Bootstrap.
+Technologies used: Node.js, Express.js, JavaScript, SQL, HTML, CSS, and Bootstrap.